These are illegitimate radio frequencies for all the drone traffic out there. So, never ever think about using it.

 Here is an interesting video that discusses frequency hopping technology is simple words.

-The 433MHz UHF band is used for long range flight adventures and can offer a range as large as 25Km while some claiming that they have gone as far as 70Km away.
+The 433MHz UHF band is used for long-range flight adventures and can offer a range as large as 25Km while some claiming that they have gone as far as 70Km away.

-This frequency band is not legitimate in the UK and is widely used in other countries.
+These radio frequencies band is not legitimate in the UK and is widely used in other countries.

 So, you will not be able to purchase any UHF radio controllers from the UK.

 You will need to ensure compatibility with your current radio controller and connect the UHF unit to it.
 Generally, you need to connect only the power wires along with a PPM signal that allows the UHF system to transmit.